Paul Galatis

 And hidden inside it is the ability to decide exactly how you want to configure your iPhone, remove or restrict the web browser, remove the app store and then lock it down with no need for parental controls.
 When I realised this was possible, it felt like a breakthrough.

-Giving my kids an iPhone that allows them access to the tools I'm happy for them to use without needing to police their device use and without the risk of them taking an offramp into the bowels of the internet, I realised, might finally be the middle ground many parents have been searching for.
+Giving my kids an iPhone that allows them access to the tools I'm happy for them to use without needing to police their device use and without the risk of them taking an offramp into the bowels of the internet, I realised, might finally be the solution many parents have been searching for.

-A Smartphone Without access to the whole Internet
+A Smartphone Without Access to the Whole Internet

 One of my favourite examples is how we configured Google access for our son.
 He likes checking football and Formula 1 results, so we allow access to Google search itself.
 He can look things up, check scores, and satisfy his curiosity.